trust-mfn-berlin/animals-as-objects/vault/story.untraceable.md

 :::EN:::

-I am at the Berlin Museum of Natural History, in the Amphibian and Reptile Collection, on the hunt for a “young caiman” preserved in alcohol.
-In 1844, botanist Moritz Richard Schomburgk (1811-1891) brought the animal back alive together with a great number of boxes filled with natural history objects from what was then the British colony of Guyana (see [[story.from-pests-to-displays]]).
-After a brief stay in the Zoological Garden, the caiman is supposed to have made its way into the Herpetological Collection of Berlin Zoological Museum (ZMB, today’s Museum of Natural History) after its death.
-I find this information in the notes made by one of the museum preparators at the time, Friedrich Beyer [[material.logbooks-of-the-zoological-museum]].

 <figure>

 ![A double page of an open notebook reveals handwritten entries for the month of August 1844 in a hand-drawn table. ](/images/Zool-Mus-SI-Verwaltungsakten-Tagebuch-Beyer-1844-10.jpg)